EDCD/EDMarketConnector/PLUGINS.md

 Use `number_from_string()` from EDMC's `l10n.Locale` object to parse input numbers in a locale-independent way.

+Note that the old CamelCase versions of `number_from_string` and `string_from_number` do still exist, but are deprecated.
+They will continue to work, but will throw warnings.

 ```python
 import tkinter as tk
 from tkinter import ttk